Certificate III in Individual Support (Ageing & Disability) [Superseded]

 • Personal Journal

-Assessments can be submitted via face to face classes or in the online learning environment.
 All students are encouraged to submit assignments online.

-Work placement is not optional; this course includes a compulsory number of hours of practical placement.
+Work placement is not optional; this course includes a compulsory number of 120 hours of practical placement.
 This qualification will suit students who would like to work in both aged care environment and/or in the disability sector.
 Work placement for this course must be in a disability setting and/or in an aged care setting.

-• HLTAID003 Provide First Aid
+• HLTAID011 Provide First Aid

 Recognition of Prior Learning is the process that recognises a student’s current skills and experience, regardless of where and when the learning occurred.
 Students may have existing knowledge and skills, and these could be formally recognised and credited towards a qualification from JTI.
 For further information on RPL, click here.